openlab-at-city-tech/openlab/wp-content/plugins/h5p/readme.txt

 = Where do I report security bugs found in this plugin? =

-Please report security bugs found in the source code of the undefined plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/0ecc7a32-3a1d-4a35-9b90-72cdda880808).
+Please report security bugs found in the source code of the h5p plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/0ecc7a32-3a1d-4a35-9b90-72cdda880808).
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Installation ==